microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/finops-assessment.md

 As the organization gains more maturity in its capabilities, more capabilities will be assessed, based on FinOps KPIs.
 Each Business Unit leads its own FinOps Assessment at a regular cadence.

+## 🍎 Learn more at the FinOps Foundation
+This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [FinOps Assessment capability](https://www.finops.org/framework/capabilities/finops-assessment/) article in the FinOps Framework documentation.
 ## ⏩ Next steps

 <br>